etclabscore/pristine-website/README.md

 ### pristine.builders’s design and content is guided by three core principles:

 **🌏 1. pristine.builders is a portal to resources created by the community**
-  - It will never be "encyclopedia jade" - we can’t add every link, or cover every topic
+  - It will never be "encyclopedia Pristine" - we can’t add every link, or cover every topic
   - Rather, its purpose is to direct people to community-built resources
   - pristine.builders will always have minimal native-content